explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_others/franka_derivation.rst.txt

      - (0.0004, -0.0031, 0.1453)
      - (0.0308, 0.0004, -0.0007, 0.0284, -0.0005, 0.0067)

-The inertial parameters of the :math:`i`-th link are described with respect to the frame at the :math:`i`-th joint.
+The inertial parameters of the :math:`i`-th link are described with respect to the frame on the :math:`i`-th joint.
 This frame is defined by the Denavit–Hartenberg (DH) parameters.
-The DH parameters of the 7 frames attached to the 7 joints are listed in `this website`_, and shown below:
+The DH parameters for the Franka can be found on `this website`_ and are shown below:

 .. list-table::
    :widths: 25 20 20 20 20